Hamberthm/esp32-bt2ps2/README.md

 const int CLK_PIN = 22;
 const int DATA_PIN = 23;
 ```
-Note: Pin 12 & 13 are ideal to solder a connector so you can use Vin, GND, 13 and 12 all in a row.
+Note: Pin 12 & 13 are ideal to solder a connector so you can use Vin, GND, 13 and 12 all in a row (ESP32 DevKit rev 1 boards).
 BEWARE that pin 12 is a strapping pin on the ESP32 and the module will FAIL to boot due to high signals from the PS/2 port.
 You can remove the strapping function of pin 12 by blowing an [eFuse](https://docs.espressif.com/projects/esptool/en/latest/esp32s2/espefuse/index.html) on your board.
 Use the following command:

 ```
 python espefuse.py --port COM4 set_flash_voltage 3.3V